-This course meets every day for one nine weeks.
 The emphasis of this course is on refinement of team cooperation and lifetime activities taught through individual and recreational sports.
-Activities include archery, aerobics, basketball, golf, self defense, soccer, softball, tennis, volleyball, team handball, Frisbee, bowling, football, and badminton.
+Activities include archery, aerobics, basketball, golf, self defense, soccer, softball, tennis, frisbee, volleyball, team handball, bowling, football, and badminton.
+This course is taken in conjunction with Health 12.

-813 Recreational Sports Grades 9 - 12
+813 Recreational Sports